 In fact, Netflix renewed Arcane for a second season back in 2021, shortly after the first one aired.
-You can count on more steampunk-y, sci-fi drama at some point in the very distant future.
+You can count on more steampunk-y, sci-fi drama in Arcane season 2, coming to Netflix in November 2024.

-It takes a long time to produce each season, but we’re willing to wait another six years as long as we find out what happens after that, er, explosive season one finale.
+It takes a long time to produce each season, but we’re willing to wait any number of years as long as we find out what happens after that, er, explosive season one finale.

 Netflix animated series with uncertain fates

 With the death of Aggretsuko comes the rise of another Sanrio property, Gudetama.
 That lazy egg isn’t just flooding every FYE and Five Below with merch—it also has its own Netflix show.

 Gudetama premiered in December 2022, but we haven’t heard any news about whether it’s been renewed for a second season.
 It seems like they have to renew it, right?
 They’ve already invested so much into stuffed animals, themed cookbooks, and other novelty items—it seems silly not to.

 Netflix loves video game adaptations, and it loves animated shows about dragons, so this one hits all the important points.
 It’s about a Dragon Knight—someone who, as the name suggests, is sworn to hunt dragons—who finds himself possessed by a dragon and dragged into a conflict between humans, elves, and dragons.